Tejano Music Award for Male Vocalist of the Year

-The Tejano Music Award for Female Vocalist of the Year is an honor presented annually by the Texas Talent Musicians Association (TTMA).
+The Tejano Music Award for Male Vocalist of the Year is an honor presented annually by the Texas Talent Musicians Association (TTMA).
 The Tejano Music Awards were first awarded in 1981 and were established to recognize the most talented performers of Tejano music—a subgenre of regional Mexican music.
 The nominees were originally selected by a voting poll conducted among program directors and disc jockeys of Spanish-language radio stations in Texas.
 Originally, winners were chosen by Tejano radio station KIWW listeners and later by fans of Tejano musicians in the Southwest of the United States.
 Winners are selected through a survey of 50,000 Texas households with Hispanic surnames.
 By 1987, the award ceremony was being broadcast on 32 radio stations and 25 local television channels across Texas, New Mexico, Arkansas, Oklahoma, and Louisiana.
 The awards ceremony was originally held at the Henry B. Gonzalez Convention Center, then at the San Antonio Convention Center until 1994, and the Alamodome until 1999.
 As of 2015, the ceremony is held annually at the Tobin Center for the Performing Arts in San Antonio, Texas.